fmetcalf/salary_prediction_front_end/README.md

-# salary_prediction_front_end
+# 💼 salary_prediction_front_end

-## Salary Finding Survey
+## 🎯 Salary Prediction Survey App

-### Description
+### 📌 Description

-This project uses a dataset and asks the users different information such as age, gender, where they are from, education, coding experience, occupation, and company size.
-Then using the dataset, it will spit out a predicated salary of what the average person with the same answers as the user should be making.
+This project is an interactive **salary prediction tool** that uses a trained machine learning model to estimate a user's expected salary based on survey inputs.
+Users are prompted to enter various professional and demographic details such as:

+- 🎂 Age
+- ⚧️ Gender
+- 🌍 Country
+- 🎓 Education Level
+- 🖥️ Years of Coding Experience
+- 🧑‍💼 Job Role
+- 🏢 Company Size

+Once submitted, the app provides a **predicted average salary** based on similar profiles in the dataset.

+---

-#### How to Use
+## 🛠️ How to Use

-1. All the information for the code is in the index.html file
+1. 📝 All code is located in the `index.html` file.
-2. It is connected to another GitHub file titled salary_prediction_api_real which connects to the model that comes up with the salary and connects it to the survey.
-3. Either open up the index file or follow the Azure link that is in my index file to find the survey
+2. 🌐 The frontend connects to a separate API repository:
+   [`salary_prediction_api_real`](https://github.com/your-username/salary_prediction_api_real) – which runs the ML model.
+3. 🔗 You can:
+   - Open the `index.html` file locally, **or**
+   - Use the **Azure-hosted version** linked in the HTML.
-4. Fill out every field and hit submit
+4. ✅ Fill out every field in the survey form.
-5. At the top a salary should appear!
+5. 💰 Your predicted salary will appear at the top once submitted!

+---